tock/tock/boards/opentitan/README.md

 The TBF must be compiled for the OpenTitan board which is, at the time of writing, supported for Rust userland apps using libtock-rs.
-For example, you can build the Hello World exmple app from the libtock-rs repository by running:
+For example, you can build the Hello World example app from the libtock-rs repository by running:

 ```
 $ cd [LIBTOCK-RS-DIR]